Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry: Introduction and Main Results

 Subag~\cite{Sub21} obtained a similar, but different, characterization in the spherical setting for multi-species mixed $p$-spin glass models.
 We present a version for the multi-species SK model in Section~\ref{sec:multi-p}.
-These two characterizations seem to be equivalent after some transformation.
-Formally we have the following result. \begin{thm} Assume~\ref{ass:mph},~\ref{ass:moment} and~\ref{ass:wef}.
-For $\gb<\gb_c(\xi)$, we have for all $N$ large
+Formally, we have the following result. \begin{thm} Assume~\ref{ass:mph},~\ref{ass:moment} and~\ref{ass:wef}.
+For $\gb<\gb_f(\xi)$, we have for all $N$ large

 where $C>0$ is a universal constant.
 In particular, we have

 \end{thm}